FLORENCE

 For those seeking an upscale experience, Portrait Firenze is an elegant boutique hotel located along the Arno River.

-3. Hotel Savoy
+3. Rocco Forte Hotel Savoy

 Located in a prime position next to the beautiful Piazza della Repubblica, Hotel Savoy is a blend of contemporary elegance and classic Florentine style.